-Share these tips with your business clients during the Great Shakeout to minimize risk
+Share these tips with your business clients to minimize earthquake risk

 Most of the nation assumes California is the primary state affected by earthquakes.
 But that’s not necessarily true.
 While the West Coast (California, Oregon and Washington), along with Hawaii and Alaska experience the most quakes, every state can potentially experience temblors.
 Producers, provide your business owners with these tips to minimize earthquake damage and injury.